-2. Food Poisoning and Food Hygiene by Hobbs, B. C. and R. J. Gilbert

-3. Quantity Food Sanitation by Longree K

-4. Environmental Sanitation in India by Kawata K
+- 2. Food Poisoning and Food Hygiene by Hobbs, B. C. and R. J. Gilbert - 3.
+Quantity food sanitation by Longree K - 4.
+Environmental Sanitation in India by Kawata K

-BACHELOR OF SCIENCE (Medical) (Semester II) Session 2020-21 FOOD SCIENCE AND QUALITY CONTROL (VOCATIONAL) Course Title: FOOD PLANT HYGIENE & SANITATION Course Code: BSMM-2255 (PRACTICAL)
+Bachelor of Science (Medical) Semester-II Session 2021-22 FOOD SCIENCE AND QUALITY CONTROL (VOCATIONAL) Course Title: PRACTICAL - (Related to Food Plant Hygiene and Sanitation) Course Code: BSMM-2255 (P) (PRACTICAL)

-Instructions for the practical examiner: Question paper is to be set on the spot jointly by the Internal and External Examiners.
+Instructions for the practical examiner: Question paper is to be set on the spot jointly by the internal and External Examiners.
 Two copies of the same may be submitted for the record to COE Office, Kanya Maha Vidyalaya, Jalandhar.